Christ-Mind-Teachings/cmi-wom/_early/joy2.md

 forth, and that life and that Light will be the means by which the atonement is completed on Earth as it is in Heaven.

-Be at peace in all things, and know . . . it’s not serious.
+Be at peace in all things, and know&hellip; it’s not serious.
 Sing, laugh, dance, play.
 Indeed.

 Peace be unto you.